Oldham bus station: History

-The new station opened in January 2001 and within the first two years of opening, it won two awards.
-Originally, there were eight stands in the bus station, A to H. Due to the number of buses arriving in Oldham every hour, plus National Express coaches which also uses the bus station as a stopping place, it was decided, to avoid congestion, that some services would use bus stops on West Street, which is around the corner from the bus station.
-After complaints from passengers waiting for buses on West Street of suffering from the elements, GMPTE decided to build a smaller bus station, based on the one on Cheapside for West Street.
-This opened in September 2006 at a cost of £2.2m.
-Now, there are, in total, 12 stands, from A to H and J to M.
+The new station opened in January 2001; it won two awards within the first two years of opening.

+Originally, there were eight stands, A to H. Due to the number of buses arriving in Oldham every hour, plus National Express coach services, it was decided that some services would use bus stops around the corner on West Street.
+After complaints from passengers of suffering from the elements, GMPTE decided to build a smaller bus station, based on the one on Cheapside for West Street.
+This was opened in September 2006 at a cost of £2.2m.
+There are now 12 stands, from A-M, excluding I.

 Services

-The majority of bus services are run by Stagecoach Manchester with other services run by operators including Metroline Manchester, Diamond North West and Go North West.
+The majority of bus services are operated by Stagecoach Manchester, with other services by Metroline Manchester, Diamond North West and Go North West, all of which operate under contract to the Bee Network.

-There are frequent buses running to a large number of surrounding areas of Oldham and Greater Manchester including Manchester, Middleton, Rochdale, Saddleworth and Tameside, with one local bus service running out of the region into Huddersfield in West Yorkshire.
-National Express serves Oldham Bus Station twice per day on their 540 route from London to Burnley.
+There are frequent buses running to a large number of surrounding areas of Oldham and Greater Manchester, including Manchester, Middleton, Rochdale, Saddleworth and Tameside, with one local bus service running out of the region into Huddersfield, in West Yorkshire.
+National Express serves the bus station twice per day on its 540 route between London and Burnley.